Skip to content

 Can I still receive international calls on a USA toll-free number?

-Businesses can use toll-free numbers to receive some international calls (depending on compatibility).
-However, keep in mind that only calls made in the USA and other regions in the North American Number plan will be actually toll-free.
+Businesses can use toll-free numbers to receive international calls (depending on compatibility).
+However, keep in mind that only calls made in the USA and other regions in the North American Number plan will be toll-free.
 International callers will be charged for their time plus any international fees, which defeats the purpose of a toll-free number in the first place.

 If you get lots of international calls to your business, consider getting a toll-free number for the area you’re trying to reach.